 Lupus has no cure.
 There are several treatment options for patients, but there is still a lot of headway that needs to be made.
 There are three different types of medications for lupus: antimalarial drugs, corticosteroids, and biologics.
 Antimalarial drugs are the most common drug used for patients.
 They are also recommended for all lupus patients.
 This drug helps treat mouth and nose sores, arthritis, fatigue, rashes, and more.

 Secondly, corticosteroids are another way lupus patients can find comfort.
 These medications are often paired with immune suppressants for patients with life-threatening issues related to lupus.
 Finally, biologics are the most recent treatment option for lupus patients.
-The medication was approved in 2011 for adults and then in 2019 for children.
+The first biologic was approved in 2011 for adults and then in 2019 for children.

 Unfortunately, these treatment options are not always enough.
 Lupus can be a fatal disease, which is why it is important to find alternative treatment options.
 The medications listed above only help reduce symptoms and issues related to lupus.
-The SLE-BRAVE research study will help pave the way to a better treatment option.

-- Must be at least 18 years
+- Must be at least 18 years of age or older

 - Willing and able to give consent for the study